W. W. Grainger: COVID-19 pandemic

 Grainger was designated as an essential business during the early days of the coronavirus pandemic.
 Though there were virus outbreaks in certain facilities, stricter measures including temperature checks have since been instated.
 As orders for personal protective equipment (PPE) increased, Grainger and other re-sellers were hit with supply drops and price hikes.

 In March 2020, Grainger was sent a letter from the Wisconsin Department of Agriculture, Trade and Consumer Protection accusing them of price gouging.
 Grainger had increased its prices for surgical masks from $0.17 to $1.00 per mask.
 A spokesman for the company stated that the price increases were a result of increased costs from suppliers and overall shortages of PPE.

 Fastenal Company and Grainger, two industrial suppliers, also saw surges in PPE sales.
 The AP's data includes $99 million in personal protective equipment sales to 32 states by Fastenal, and $50 million in protective equipment sales to 40 states by Grainger, which said its profits on those sales were affected by increased freight costs and previous contracts with reduced prices.

 Subsidiaries

 Grainger's subsidiary Zoro Tools, Inc. and website zoro.com was launched in 2011 to serve the American small business market through a web-only transaction-based model, while grainger.com serves primarily large and mid-sized customers.
 Both online stores also sell products to individuals.

 Monotaro was established in 2000 as a joint venture between Grainger and Sumitomo.
 It has online-only operations serving Japan and other Asian markets.

-Grainger's fastest-growing and most profitable subsidiary, Imperial Supplies, was acquired by the company in 2009.
+Imperial Supplies was acquired by the company in 2009.

 Grainger divested Grainger China and Netherlands-based Fabory in 2020.